EnzoVCode/pybacktestchain_EV/README.md

 # pybacktestchain-ev

-Package for the Python Course based on pybacktestchain library by J. Imbett.
+Package for the Python Course based on pybacktestchain library by J. Imbet.

 ## Overview

 `pybacktestchain-ev` is a Python package designed to facilitate portfolio backtesting using various trading strategies.
 The package incorporates risk management tools, blockchain-based backtest storage, and a user-friendly interface built with Streamlit.

+The package includes:
+- A fully interactive Streamlit-based user interface (UI).
+- Support for multiple asset classes (stocks, commodities, FX, fixed income, etc.).
+- Customizable backtesting parameters and risk management tools.
+- Pre-processing capabilities for data compatibility across all time zones.

 ## Installation